gatewayapps/ims-migration/README.md

-  -d, --database           (required) Name of the database -u, --user               (required) Admin user for connecting to the SQL Server -p, --password           (required) Admin user password -l, --packageLogin       (required) IMS package login user, will be created if it doesn't exist -x, --packagePassword    (required) IMS package login password, only used when creating the package login -v, --verbose            Prints SQL commands being executed to the console -r, --replacements       Custom replacements to be merged with the default replacements.
+  -d, --database           (required) Name of the database -u, --user               (required) Admin user for connecting to the SQL Server -p, --password           (required) Admin user password -l, --packageLogin       IMS package login user, will be created if it doesn't exist -x, --packagePassword    IMS package login password, only used when creating the package login (requires that packageLogin also be set)
+  -v, --verbose            Prints SQL commands being executed to the console -r, --replacements       Custom replacements to be merged with the default replacements.
 Should be in the format `key=value`
                            May be specified multiple times to pass an array of custom replacements